Azure-Samples/contoso-chat/docs/02 | Workshop/02 | Setup Dev Environment/02-launch-codespaces.md

 ---

 !!!success "Congratulations!
-You're development environment is being setup for you..."
+Your development environment is being setup for you..."

 !!!example "Click [**here**](https://youtu.be/1Z4sgjXTKkU?t=165) for a video walkthrough of _this step_ in a Skillable session, for reference."